jadounrahul/kartsnms/doc/Developing/Code-Structure.md

 ### logs/

-Contains the main librenms.log file by default, but can also contain your web server's logs, poller logs, and other items.
+Contains the main kartsnms.log file by default, but can also contain your web server's logs, poller logs, and other items.

 ### mibs/